sensysblockchain/sensysblockchain.github.io/index.md

 <font color="black" size="4"> Submission Guidelines </font>

-Submissions must be full papers, at most 6 single-spaced 8.5” x 11” pages, including figures and tables, but excluding references, two-column format, using 10-point type on 11-point (tight single-spaced) leading, with a maximum text block of 7” wide x 9” deep with an inter column spacing of .25”.
-Submissions may include as many pages as needed for references.
-Authors must make a good faith effort to anonymize their submissions.
-Papers that do not meet the size, formatting, and anonymization requirements will not be reviewed.
-We require each to be in Adobe Portable Document Format (PDF) and submitted through the conference submission system.
-Accepted submissions will be available on the ACM digital library at least one week before the conference.
+Submissions must be full papers, at most 6 pages, including figures, tables and references, in two-column format, using a minimum of 10-pt font.
+Submitted papers must not be under review or published elsewhere.
+The review of all papers will follow the general single-blind policy.
+We require each to be in Adobe Portable Document Format (PDF) with [ACM templates](https://www.acm.org/publications/proceedings-template) ([submit notes](http://sensys.acm.org/2018/resources/documents/HowTo.pdf)) and submitted through the [submission site](https://easychair.org/conferences/?conf=bcns2018).
+Accepted submissions will be available in the ACM digital library on the first day of the conference.

 <font color="black" size="4"> Organizers </font>